James Pull

-James Pull (born 5 October 1999) is a British-Malaysian racing driver currently competing in the 2021 GT World Challenge Europe with W Racing Team.
+James Pull (born 5 October 1999) is a British-Malaysian racing driver currently competing in the 2025 Super Taikyu with Hitotsuyama Racing.

 He made his single seater debut in Formula 4 in the 2015 MSA Formula Championship, driving for JTR and Fortec Motorsport before joining Carlin Motorsport for the 2016 season.
 In 2017, again with Carlin, he was Vice Champion and Rookie Champion in the 2017 BRDC British Formula 3 Championship.
-In 2018 he achieved five wins in the Lamborghini Super Trofeo Championship, on his way to Vice-Champion in both Asia and the Middle East championships as well as becoming the first British driver to win a Super Trofeo race in Europe.
-In 2019, in GT3, James claimed a win in the Silver Cup class on his debut in the Total Spa 24 Hours endurance race of the Blancpain GT Series Endurance Cup.
-Making his debut in GT World Challenge Europe series in Sep 2020 James won the Silver Cup class at the Nurburgring 6 hour race in his first outing as part of the Aston Martin Racing Driver Academy.
+In 2018, he achieved five wins in the Lamborghini Super Trofeo Championship, on his way to Vice-Champion in both Asia and Middle East championships, as well as becoming the first British driver to win a Super Trofeo race in Europe.
+In 2019, in GT3, Pull claimed a win in the Silver Cup class on his debut in the Total Spa 24 Hours endurance race of the Blancpain GT Series Endurance Cup.
+Making his debut in GT World Challenge Europe series in September 2020, Pull won the Silver Cup class at the Nurburgring 6 hour race in his first outing as part of the Aston Martin Racing Driver Academy.
+In 2024, Pull moved to Japan to compete in Super Taikyu with Hitotsuyama Racing in the ST-Z class where he recorded several podium finishes.
+In 2025, Pull took a step up into the top class in Super Taikyu - ST-X.

 Personal life

-Born in Singapore on 5 October 1999, Pull is of mixed English-Malaysian descent and took up karting at the age of eight, before moving to the United Kingdom at the age of 13 to pursue a full time career in motorsport.
-Pull resides partly in both Hertfordshire in the United Kingdom and Singapore Outside of Racing, Pull spends his time with his interests in Gaming, Music, and Esports.
+Born in Singapore on 5 October, 1999, Pull is of mixed English-Malaysian descent.
+He took up karting at the age of eight, before moving to the United Kingdom at the age of 13 to pursue a full time career in motorsport.
+Pull resides partly in both Hertfordshire in the United Kingdom and Singapore.
+Outside of racing, Pull spends his time with his interests in gaming, music, and esports.

 Racing career

 Karting

-Pull began karting in 2008 at the age of eight and competed at a competitive level across Asia (2009-2011) and then in Europe (2011-2014) with Chiesa Corsa and the Tony Kart Racing Team.
+Pull began karting in 2008 at the age of eight, and competed at a competitive level across Asia (2009-2011) and then in Europe (2011-2014), with Chiesa Corsa and the Tony Kart Racing Team.

 Formula 4

 Pull graduated to single seaters in 2015, racing with JTR and later Fortec Motorsport for the 2015 MSA Formula Championship.
 Pull qualified third in his first race at Brands Hatch Indy and his first race weekend saw Pull take two podiums.
 Pull followed this with a third in qualifying and two further podiums at Donington Park in his second outing.
 Pull finished in 10th place in his first season in the Championship.

-In 2016 Pull joined Carlin Motorsport for the 2016 F4 British Championship.
+In 2016, Pull joined Carlin Motorsport for the 2016 F4 British Championship.
 Pull claimed wins at Rockingham and the Brands Hatch GP, resulting in an overall fourth-place finish in the Championship.